What's the meaning of the phrase 'Knick-knack'?

 Shakespeare also used it in The Taming of the Shrew, 1596:

-"Why 'tis a cockle or a walnut-shell, A knacke, a toy, a tricke, a babies cap: Away with it."
+"Why 'tis a cockle or a walnut-shell, A knacke, a toy, a tricke, a babies cap."

-By 1682, that meaning had died out though and a translation of Nicolas Boileau-Despréaux's Le Lutrin was using the term with the meaning we currently have for it, that is, small trincket:
+By 1682, the dexterous trick meaning was rarely used.
+A translation of Nicolas Boileau-Despréaux's Le Lutrin used the term with the meaning we currently have for it, that is, small trincket:

 "Miss won't come in to Buy, before She spies the Knick-knacks at the Dore."